 What we liked: An aspect we like about this is the price.
 It’s so affordable that you can buy four of it for the Super Stroke Traxions’ price.
 It’s one of the best putter grips for ladies.

-What could be better: For its price, there’s not much to criticize about the putter grip.
+What are the flaws?
+For its price, there’s not much to criticize about the putter grip.
 We only wish there were more color options, since not all ladies like pink.
 Also, some users mentioned that the back seam felt odd in their hands.

 The Winn Golf Pride Tour Wrap 2G is a golf grip with a round core design.
 It has an extended range of sizes, including an option for undersized hands.
 The Wrap 2G is available in five sizes.
 These include jumbo size, midsize, standard (.580 core size), standard (.600 core size), and undersize.